The Bridge Curriculum, Common Entrance and Scholarship

 From September 2019, St Andrew’s Prep moved away from Common Entrance in favour of The Bridge Curriculum which is an exciting new initiative that aims to combine the best bits of the Common Entrance syllabus with the best bits of the National Curriculum and other programmes of study to create a pathway of learning that is exciting, dynamic and more effective in preparing pupils for the demands of GCSE and beyond.
 It is through this route that most Androvians will access senior school.
 However, there are a number of children who take Academic Scholarship examinations and it is normal that they then do not have to take Common Entrance or the Bridge Curriculum exams as well.

-Some senior schools set their own Scholarship papers but the majority of local senior schools use the Common Academic Scholarship papers which are based on the same syllabus as Common Entrance.
-Parents will be advised during Year 7 whether teachers feel that Scholarship is a suitable route for their child.
+Some senior schools set their own scholarship papers but the majority of local senior schools use the Common Academic Scholarship papers which are broadly based on the same syllabus as Common Entrance.
+Parents will be advised during Year 7 whether teachers feel that academic scholarship is a suitable route for their child.

 Encouraging achievement at the highest level

 An impressive number of scholarships and awards are won by St Andrew’s Prep pupils each year to a wide variety of senior schools.

 Our success, in so many different disciplines, demonstrates the benefits of our broad curriculum that allows children to develop their talents to the full.

 In order to sit a scholarship exam, children need to be in top academic sets with a particular flair for problem solving and thinking for themselves.
 They will also join enrichment groups and be very motivated to do well.